 Secondly, the heatwave in July and August 2022, which saw record numbers of calls coming into our Combined Fire Control and resulted in a major incident being declared.
 The hot weather and dry ground combined to see multiple fires across the county daily.
-Some days, crews were responding to double the number of incidents they would have all the years.
-The events of summer 2022 will show an increase in usually during this time of the year.
+Some days, crews were responding to double the number of incidents they would usually during this time of the year.
 The events of summer 2022 will show an increase in the fires for that call year.